AnuragRawat04/PSI-Multilingual-RagChatBot/README.md

 We are actively working on resolving the deployment issues and will update this repository with a live link as soon as possible.

 ---
+## 🚀 How It Works

+1. **Upload Document**: Select a PDF/text file in any of the 8 supported languages
+2. **Automatic Translation**: Content is translated to English for uniform processing
+3. **Indexing**: Document is split into chunks and embedded into a vector database
+4. **Query**: Ask questions in any of the supported languages
+5. **Retrieval**: Relevant document chunks are retrieved using semantic search
+6. **Response**: The chatbot generates accurate answers based on the retrieved context

+---
 ## 📂 Project Structure

 ```